 - COMMUNICATIONS: A VHF radio is recommended for all tournament vessels.
 The VHF may be mounted or portable.
 The use of mobile communication devices such as cellular telephones, marine radios, walkie-talkies, CBs, pagers or any electronic device to communicate fishing information or contact with anyone during tournament hours is strictly prohibited.
 Communication among anglers is allowed on the water only by non-electronic methods.
 Medical emergency calls may be made and then a tournament official should be contacted.
 Social media posting is encouraged during the tournament to support the tournament and its sponsors.

 - LIVE FISH: Every effort must be made to keep Redfish alive.
+You cannot cull a dead fish from your live well.
 An 8-ounce penalty will be deducted from the weight for one dead Redfish presented for weigh-in.
 A 2-pound penalty will be assessed for 2 dead fish.
 No mutilated or iced fish shall be accepted.
 Any alteration of length or weight of Redfish is prohibited and will result in banishment from any future tournaments.
 Any fish over 26” with an unnatural or altered top of the tail will not be weighed in.